Today is Halloween.

 Here are some other great thoughts on celebrating today with Christ and community in mind:

-On a lighter note, we’re having some very dear, out-of-town friends over for dinner tonight.
-I have these cute hot dogs made up and waiting in the fridge.
-When I showed them to the boys, Garrett took one look and said, “They’re baby Jesus hot dogs!”
-We just got to the nativity scene in our Bible storybook, and while his comment made me laugh, I’m glad that his innocent little mind has a better frame of reference for recognizing baby Jesus than a mummy.
+On a lighter note, I love making special food for special days.
+A couple of years ago, I made these cute hot dogs for Halloween, and when I showed them to the boys, Garrett took one look and said, “They’re baby Jesus hot dogs!”
+We just gotten to the nativity story in our Bible storybook, and while his comment made me laugh, that’s what happens when we make our homes a place that honors Christ all year long.
+Halloween comes and goes, but Jesus is central to our home every single day.
+I’m glad that his innocent little mind has a better frame of reference for recognizing baby Jesus than a mummy.

-And speaking of recipes, I’m all about swiping the kids’ candy and using it up in recipes that have a little more to recommend to them than does sitting around and snacking on handfuls of sugar.
+And while we’re on the topic of Halloween recipes, I’m all about swiping the kids’ candy and using it up in treats that have a little more to recommend to them than sitting around and snacking on handfuls of sugar.
 Here are some ways I’m planning to use up all that chocolate:

 Orange-Scented Chocolate Chunk Scones from Homemade with Love (these are our favorite!!)